tomwhartung/daws_for_d-star-mmies/1-Big_Picture_Stuff/Consistency.md

 ## Big Picture Guidelines

-I want to do a series, rather like a TV series.
-The pilot must set the tone, etc:
+I want to break this content up into a series of independent Parts, each of which contains a set of related content.

+These parts should build upon one another, but allow visitors who are in a rush to solve a specific problem to quickly find the tidbit of information that they seek.

+- Part 1: Introduction
+  - Purpose: give the subsequent parts context
+  - Audience: all

 - Ideas from the *Great Courses **Screenwriting 101** Lectures*
   - Lecture 16: *Pulp Fiction*